chaizhicup/schedulerIAP/README.md

 3. Once the plugin is installed, click on the mailgun name to be taken to the app specific mailgun account, and follow the steps for "Getting started".
     * This will involve verifying the account, adding your custom domain, and setting up some things with your DNS server.
 That last part is why a custom domain is necessary.
 4. Follow [these instructions](https://devcenter.heroku.com/articles/mailgun) to adapt the code to use the proper credentials.

+## Disabled Event Security
+### Current Implementation
+If an event is disabled, currently, the event timeslot selector for students is shown but disabled and a hidden input has the existing value.
+This is to combat the problem that disabled inputs on forms do not submit anything.
+As a result, not including the hidden input would result in the previous value being set to empty.
+This means, however, there is a security vulnerability as anyone can change the hidden input's value using an HTMl editor.
+### Preventing This Vulnerability
+This could be prevented by making the system only change editable events, so that when event editing is disabled, students cannot modify it.
+However, admins should be able to change the value regardless whether editable or not.

+## Appointment Matching Algorithm
+### Current Implementation
+Based on the implemented algorithm, when the "generate" button is pressed, all existing appointments are removed and then the system generates new appointments.
+However, this means that any manual changes will be undone.
+### Ideal Implementation
+The matching algorithm should take into account previously assigned timeslots and not remove them.
+However, as the system now has the ability for students to change selected timeslots, it would need to work around students changing timeslots.